Puymirol: History

 In 1286, Edward I of England, King of England, granted new Customary laws to the city's inhabitants.
-These privileges were considerable because during the alternating English or French occupation, each side had an interest in bidding for favors and concessions to ensure the support and obedience of the inhabitants of such an important place.
+These privileges were considerable because during the alternating English or French occupation, each side had an interest in bidding for favors and concessions to ensure the support and obedience of the inhabitants of Puymirol.
 All the towns of Agenais were besieged, taken, and retaken many times from the Albigensian War to the Fronde.
-However, Puymirol suffered fewer assaults than most of the others, probably because it seemed impregnable.
-It was unsuccessfully besieged in 1324 by French troops; it was then defended by one of the best captains of the English party, Amanieu du Fossat, Lord of Madaillan.
+However, Puymirol suffered fewer assaults than most of the others.
+It was unsuccessfully besieged in 1324 by French troops; it was then defended a captain of the English party, Amanieu du Fossat, Lord of Madaillan.

-This town represents the perfect example of a medieval city.
-The wall, which followed the contours of the plateau, were 790 metres long and 90 to 250 metres wide.
+The historic walls of Puymirol, which followed the contours of the plateau, were 790 metres long and 90 to 250 metres wide.
 Four gates of unequal dimensions were pierced through this wall: the Saint-Seurin Gate to the south, the Citadel Gate to the east, the Rause Gate to the north, and the Comtale Gate to the west.
 These represent streets providing access to the ramparts today.
 Puymirol has several streets running along its length, intersected by other perpendicular ones, and the Place des Cornières is almost in the center.
 Three wells, regularly spaced along the central street, served to supply the population with water.